ecmel/vscode-html-css/README.md

 ## Specifying Style Sheets

-Remote and local style sheets with optional glob patterns can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest in all configured languages within that workspace folder.
+Remote and local style sheets with optional glob patterns and variable substitutions can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest in all configured languages within that workspace folder.

 Glob patterns for local style sheets can have the following syntax: